modernnerdplace/Overhoff-demo/README.md

 See Write-up: https://www.linkedin.com/pulse/punishing-aitms-using-css-flask-jay-kerai-ffrhe

 The aim of this fork is add the ability to alert the user to not put their credentials in against AiTM/Evilgnix, this is based of the work of CIPP.
 Additionally I added supporting code for a teams webhook for alerting SecOps Teams.
-Note that this can be defeated trivially by rewriting the CSS (see https://nicolasuter.medium.com/aitm-phishing-with-azure-functions-a1530b52df05) You can however flip the logic and only get users to authenticate ONLY if they see the "safe" image as the sign-in box background.
+Note that this can be defeated trivially by rewriting the CSS (see https://nicolasuter.medium.com/aitm-phishing-with-azure-functions-a1530b52df05) You can however flip the logic and only get users to authenticate __ONLY__ if they see the "safe" image as the sign-in box background.
 This would severly hinder distributed attacks, however targeted attacks would still be possible.
 (Ideally this should be unique across all tenants to mitigate any CSS manipulation)

 I needed a "serverless" solution for hosting for VPS and a local one so I've included both, deploy whichever you need! (gunicorn app:app)
 ![image](https://github.com/jkerai1/clarion/assets/55988027/79848295-0c26-4b98-9ba7-80c3119a004e)

 Server-side:
-> Output below is from onrender free tier
+> Output below is from Render free tier

 ![image](https://github.com/jkerai1/clarion/assets/55988027/c9ff7224-954d-412b-9d70-bf6e9590c457)